 In summary

-Now some questions remain: Is there more than one kind of “fractal art”?
-Have we been using the wrong arguments to define the style, or have we been calling it by the wrong name?
-If, after almost 40 years of evolution, we’re still uncertain about what this art is —or even whether it’s art at all— what are we missing from the equation?
+Several questions remain: Is there more than one type of “fractal art”?
+Have we been relying on the wrong criteria to define the style, or have we been using the wrong term?
+If, after almost 40 years of evolution, we’re still uncertain about what this art is —or even whether it’s art at all— what might we be missing from the equation?
 Similarly, what should we call a picture that draws on fractal ideas but isn’t generated algorithmically?
-How should we refer to an image that began in a fractal generator, but then underwent a series of graphical transformations, either inside an enhanced fractal program or in an external graphics editor?
-And how should we classify a photography or illustration of a natural or human-made structure that exhibits fractal characteristics?
+How should we refer to an image that began in a fractal generator but then underwent a series of graphical transformations, either within an enhanced fractal program or in an external graphics editor?
+And how should we classify a photograph or illustration of a natural or human-made structure that exhibits fractal characteristics?
+Aren’t all these examples part of fractal art?

-Shouldn’t we simply agree that this art form has evolved to encompass a broader spectrum of artistic expressions?
-Should we hold on to the original definition, or is it necessary to classify everything that incorporates fractal properties under the umbrella of fractal art?
+Can we simply agree that this art form has evolved to encompass a broader spectrum of artistic expressions?
+Should we adhere to the original definition, or is it necessary to classify everything that incorporates fractal properties under the umbrella of fractal art?

 Juan Luis Martínez